plal99/CoWIN-notifier/README.md

 # COVID VACCINE 18+ CHECKER WITH TELEGRAM NOTIFIER
 Hello again,
 This app is for checking the cowin site if vaccine for 18+ is available in the centers.
-All details regarding vaccine will be sent to your telegram.
+All details regarding vaccine will be sent to your telegram every 2 minutes.

+Timings and code can be changed according to your needs.

 With simple modifications, you can change this to
 - Get daily availability
 - Search by state
 - Search by district

-This whole project can be deployed in heroku easily
+This whole project can be deployed in heroku easily so that it can run 24x7.

 ## HOW IT WORKS
 It accesses the public API of COWIN for getting information regarding the vaccine.